CDAGaming/CraftPresence-Wow-Edition/README.md

 ___

 ### Presence Display Placeholders
+These placeholders can be configured within the `Presence Settings` menu within the Config Gui

 *   `&DIMENSION&` - The Dimension Message from your Dimension Settings, if enabled and in use
 *   `&BIOME&` - The Biome Message from your Biome Settings, if enabled and in use
 *   `&SERVER&` - The Server/SinglePlayer Message from your Server Settings, if enabled and in use
-*   `&GUI&` - The GUI Message from your GUI Settings, if enabled and in use
+*   `&SCREEN&` - The Gui Screen Message from your Gui Settings, if enabled and in use
 *   `&TILEENTITY&` - The TileEntity (Block/Item) Message from your Advanced -> Item Messages Settings, if enabled and in use
 *   `&TARGETENTITY&` - The Targeted Entity Message from your Advanced -> Entity Target Messages Setting, if Per-Entity is enabled and in use
 *   `&ATTACKINGENTITY&` - The Attacking Entity Message from your Advanced -> Entity Attacking Messages Setting, if Per-Entity is enabled and in use
 *   `&RIDINGENTITY&` - The Riding Entity Message from your Advanced -> Entity Riding Messages Setting, if Per-Entity is enabled and in use

-_Note: For Image Keys, only the first placeholder and an additional suffix if any will be used_

 ___